Noblis/INVSC-janice/docs/source/api/enrollment.rst

 JaniceTemplateType
 ~~~~~~~~~~~~~~~~~~

-An opaque pointer to a struct that represents a template.
+A struct that represents a template.

 Typedefs
 --------